ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 1. Describe a situation where you needed to persuade someone to see things your way.
 What steps did you take?
 What were the results?

-1. Talk about about the toughest decision you had to make in the last six months.
-Have you ever had to "sell" an idea to your coworkers or group?
+1. Have you ever had to "sell" an idea to your coworkers or group?
 How did you do it?
 What were the results?

+1. What's one critical piece of feedback you've received that was really difficult to hear?
+Why was it difficult and what did you do with that information?
+What did you learn about yourself?

+1. What is some constructive criticism that you got at your current job, and how have you tried to address it?

+1. What say do you think devs have in team processes versus the manager?
+How might you bring about change for policies you disagree with?

+1. How do you raise issues when you observe them?

+1. When was the last time you asked for direct feedback from a superior?
+Why?

 ### Dealing with conflict

-_How do you handle tough situations?_

 1. Give an example of when you had to work with someone who was difficult to get along with.
 How did you handle interactions with that person?